chenlezhi/chenlezhi.github.io/_pages/about.md

 Welcome!
 I'm Lezhi Chen (陈乐知), an undergraduate student at Sichuan University.

 My research interests lie primarily at the intersection between **Computational Biology** and **Machine Learning**, with the aim of developing scalable, actionable computational methods to accelerate scientific discovery.
-I am also committed to drawing insights from **Statistical Physics** and **Applied Mathematics** (e.g. Optimal Transport) to gain a deeper understanding of living systems.
+I am also committed to drawing insights from **Statistical Physics** (e.g. Complex Systems) and **Applied Mathematics** (e.g. Optimal Transport) to gain a deeper understanding of living systems.

 **Email**: chenlezhi_scu@outlook.com